home-climate-control/esphome2influxdb/docs/index.md

 ## Current Limitations

 * Currently works only with [ESPHome Sensor](https://esphome.io/components/sensor/index.html) components, more to come.
-* The project's just been open sourced, documentation is coming, keep checking this wiki for updates.
+* The project's just been open sourced, documentation is coming, keep checking this document tree for updates.

 ## Release Notes